-Evergreen brands its shipping as the Evergreen Line, which encompasses several divisions based in Taiwan, the United Kingdom, Italy, and Hong Kong.
-Shipping containers around the world is dangerous business and Evergreen’s hundreds of ships have seen more than a few accidents.
-Some of these cause damage only to things, while others may hurt or kill workers.
-These workers have rights under maritime law to fight the maritime company and seek compensation.
+Evergreen Marine Corporation is a container shipping company with divisions based in Taiwan, the United Kingdom, Italy, and Hong Kong.
+Shipping containers worldwide is dangerous; Evergreen’s hundreds of ships have seen more than a few accidents.
+Injured workers and their families have rights under maritime law to fight the maritime company and seek compensation.

 Evergreen Operations and Fleet

 Evergreen is primarily a shipping company with a fleet of ships large enough to carry nearly one million TEU worth of containers in total.
 The ships can carry a variety of cargo, including reefer or refrigerated cargo.

 The company’s containers are characteristically green with a white Evergreen logo, but the reefer containers are white with a green logo.
 Evergreen operates in more than 80 countries and services hundreds of ports worldwide.

 The Evergreen fleet of over 100 container ships includes those that can carry as much as 8,500 TEU and nearly 100,000 tonnage in gross weight.
 All ships have the capacity to carry refrigerated containers.

 Evergreen moves cargo all over the world, with its busiest routes going from East Asia to North and Central America and back again.
 The most active route in this region is between China, Taiwan, Japan, South Korea, and the west coast of the U.S.